Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 **macOS users:** please see [this forum thread](https://forum.duet3d.com/topic/11445/flashing-firmware-on-mac-os-x) to resolve some issues with Bossa.

-**Duet 3 MB6HC:** When BOSSA is used to flash the SAME70 processor in the MB6HC, the processor uses the USB port in high speed mode (unlike the processors used in other Duets).
+**Duet 3 MB6HC and MB6XD:** When BOSSA is used to flash the SAME70 processor in the MB6HC, the processor uses the USB port in high speed mode (unlike the processors used in other Duets).
 This means that the length and quality of the USB cable is especially important.
-USB cables that can be used to send GCode commands and receive replies to/from a Duet MB6HC that is running RepRapFirmware may not be suitable for flashing the firmware using BOSSA.
+USB cables that can be used to send GCode commands and receive replies to/from a Duet MB6HC/MB6XD that is running RepRapFirmware may not be suitable for flashing the firmware using BOSSA.

+**Duet 3 MB6XD:** You must use the Duet3D version of BOSSA.
+If the Bossa port does not appear on the PC, check that the Driver Enable Polarity jumper is not in the wrong position (see earlier).

 #### Tabs {.tabset}

 ##### Windows and macOS

-* Download and install Bossa 1.9.1 from [ShumaTech](https://github.com/shumatech/BOSSA/releases).
+* Download and install Bossa 1.9.1 from [ShumaTech](https://github.com/Duet3D/BOSSA/releases/tag/1.9.1a-duet3d).
 * Load Bossa.
 It usually detects the correct COM port automatically.
 * Check boxes *Erase all*, *Lock*, and *Boot to flash*
 * Browse to the firmware binary file to be installed, then press Write.